larevolucia/chaptr/README.md

 * **Book FK safety**: Status changes ensure a `Book` row exists via `fetch_or_refresh_book(...)`.
 * **Integrity & performance**: Unique constraint on `(user, book)` with helpful indexes for library queries.
 * **UX feedback**: Success/error messages confirm each action and return users to the originating page.
+* **Button Desing**: *To read* status is a primary action as saving a book they are interested in reading later is main use case.
+Other status are easily accessible via dropdown.
+Down arrow on dropdown signals to user additional settings, making it intuitive.

 ![Reading Status in Book Detail](documentation/images/book_detail/reading_status_details.gif)